zewdu444/bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Use Redux in React components
+> Use External API libraries

 ## 🤝 Contributing <a name="contributing"></a>